Vishu0617/Note/README.md

    - ``zod`` :
         A TypeScript-first schema declaration and validation library, ensuring data integrity through runtime validation

+   - ``nodemon`` : Nodemon is tool that helps in development by automatically restarting the Node.js application when file changes are detected.
+This is useful for a smoother development workflow without needing to manually restart the server

 ## Frontend Impliment
   - This is the overview of my ``Notes Project``.Explain it below.